ifuaslaerl/OpenGL/README.md

 First is needed to work in the container:

 <code>docker pull accetto/ubuntu-vnc-xfce-opengl-g3</code> \
-<code>docker create --rm -it root accetto/ubuntu-vnc-xfce-opengl-g3</code>
+<code>docker create -it root accetto/ubuntu-vnc-xfce-opengl-g3</code>

 In the container, go to <code>/home/headless/Documents</code> \
 Then, copy-paste the following commands: